-I am a lecturer in Strategy at the Institute of Management Studies, Goldsmiths – University of London.
+I am a Senior Lecturer in Strategy and International Business at the Institute of Management Studies, Goldsmiths – University of London.

-I am currently working on a research project on mobile payment services for the unbanked with Professor Saul Estrin and Professor Susanna Khavul funded by the Leverhulme Trust and the International Growth Centre.
+I am also working on a research project on mobile payment services for the unbanked with Professor Saul Estrin and Professor Susanna Khavul funded by the Leverhulme Trust and the International Growth Centre.

 My PhD thesis titled “Essays on performance, corporate financial strategy and organization of multinational banks in Africa” was completed in September 2014.
 I conducted a bank survey in Kenya (September-November 2013), Tanzania (November-December 2013) and Ghana (March 2014) to collect data for my thesis.

-I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), and for Ashoka, a nonprofit supporting social entrepreneurs.
+I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), for Ashoka, a nonprofit supporting social entrepreneurs, and for investment banks.

 - PhD Business Economics – LSE – 2014